predictionmachines/InteractiveDataDisplay/docs/markers.md

     1. **Pre-rendering.** At this stage, the `data` object is passed the `shape.preRender` method along with screen parameters.
 This is a place where data rows can be filtered or altered, for example adjusted to the current screen size.
 The method returns new `data` object; if the method is undefined, the original data is used next.
+    Also here it is possible to set up the canvas context before markers rendering started.
     1. **Marker rendering.** Next, the method `shape.draw` is applied to each of the `data` rows and renders a single marker in the given canvas context.